paschalc24/cs326-project-1-equals-true/docs/milestone-1.md

 This app will be for one person until I am able to implement a user login.
 At that point I will be able to store peoples calendars in the database in an additional table and map them to user logins.

-Four Types of Data That Arent User Data:
+Four Types of Non-User Data:
-Date Table/Calendar Table - object
+* Date Table/Calendar Table - object
-Reports - string
+* Reports - string
-Amount Earned/Amount Due - number
+* Amount Earned/Amount Due - number
-Worked Flag - boolean
+* Worked Flag - boolean